sperte/sperte.github.io/index.md

 With me, **what you see is what you get**.
 I believe in [extreme candor and authenticity](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/).
 While I'm always careful to guard against inappropriate sharing of information, I default to transparency.
 I think the foundation of good teamwork is vulnerability, and I strive to get and remain vulnerable.

 I believe in **diversity**, and I believe diverse teams perform better.
 I'm a strong defender and proponent for females and minorities.
-I'm sickened by the current state of the technology industry in this regard.
+I'm passionate about changing the current state of the technology industry in this regard.
 We can do better... and I want to help.

 ## More and elsewhere